 - Larger DIY webs with longer poles require more rope.

-- Choose one of the following craft supplies for attaching the rope to the sticks, branches, or poles as you weave the web or after the web is woven.
-(Several of the same craft materials can be used to fasten the sticks in the center securely.):
+- Choose one of the following craft supplies to attach the rope to the sticks, branches, or poles that create the frame of the spiderweb.
+(Several of the same craft materials can be used to fasten the sticks in the center securely as noted above.):

 - Small pieces of rope, string, thread, or twine.